theJaxon/CKAD/README.md

 - ConfigMaps can be included either as a `env` variable or as a `volume`
 - When mounting a ConfigMap as a volume, in the mount point files will be created with the name of the Key and inside it exists the value
 - `Secrets` are just encoded ConfigMaps
+- Secrets allow stroing sensitive data as passwords, auth tokens and SSH keys
+- Secrets are used so that the data doesn't have to be put in a pod this reducing risk of accidential exposure
+- There are 3 types of secrets:
+  - docker-registry which is used for connecting to the docker registry :open_mouth:
+  - TLS which creates a TLS secret
+  - **generic which creates a secret from a local file, a directory or a literal value**
+- Secrets can be used by pods in 2 ways:
+  - as environemnt variables
+  - Mounted as volumes
 - ConfigMaps can be created from different sources
   - Directories: uses multiple files in a directory
   - Files: puts the contents of a file in ConfigMap